quicwg/base-drafts/draft-ietf-quic-transport.md

 connection migration is spurious, then the legitimate address will be used to respond and the connection will migrate back to the old address.

-As with any address validation, packets containing retransmissions of the PING frame validating an address MUST be sent to the address being validated.
+As with any address validation, packets containing a PATH_CHALLENGE frame validating an address MUST be sent to the address being validated.
 Consequently, during a migration of a peer, an endpoint could be sending to multiple remote addresses.